kyphan38/arca/assets/docs/0-introduction/index.md

 slug: /
 ---

-Hi folks, This is the space where I shard the journey-learning from personal experience, from others, and from AI
+Hi folks, This is the space where I share the journey-learning from personal experience, from others, and from AI

-My current favorite track recently
+My current favorite track

 <audio controls>
   <source src="/track.mp3" type="audio/mpeg" />